-Our discussion and analysis of the St. Lawrence County Industrial Development Agency Civic Development Corporation's (the "SLCIDA-CDC") financial performance provides an overview of the SLCIDA-CDC's financial activities for the fiscal year ended December 31, 2023.
+Our discussion and analysis of the St. Lawrence County Industrial Development Agency Civic Development Corporation's (the SLCIDA-CDC) financial performance provides an overview of the SLCIDA-CDC's financial activities for the fiscal years ended December 31, 2024 and 2023.
 Please read it in conjunction with the SLCIDA-CDC's financial statements.